shubham0794x/MovieDatabase_ReactHook/README.md

 # Deployment 📦
 - Once you have done with your setup and you have successfully completed all steps above, You need to put your website online!

+- Now, we need to generate production build and deploy website.
+  - ```npm run build``` command will generate the production build.
+  - ```npm run deploy``` will create another branch called `gh-pages` and it will push the `build` files to that branch.
+- The last step in deploying is to enable `Github Pages` in settings of the repository and select `gh-pages` branch.
+- Now, your website is successfully deployed and you can visit it at `<your-github-username>.github.io`.